 This is why the Buddha said that there is no closure until you can find a way to become, as in the sutta we just chanted now, “through lack of clinging, released.”
 The clinging and craving are what keep us going.
 Only through the practice can we gain release and find refuge.
 Only in the Dhamma can all boats can find harbor, and all hearts find rest.

-Otherwise there’s that impetus in the mind and impetus in the heart that just keeps going, looking for: What’s next?
+Otherwise, there’s that impetus in the mind and impetus in the heart that just keeps going, looking for: What’s next?
 What’s next?
-And we plow our way through one life, and then it’s not enough.
-We kept on going for another one to plow through, and then for another one and another one.
+We plow our way through one life, and then it’s not enough.
+We keep on going for another one to plow through, and then for another one and then another.
 As the Buddha said, it’s very hard to meet someone who hasn’t been your mother or your father, your sister or your brother, your son, or your daughter in the course of all these many, many lives.
 Our relationships have been shuffled around so much that it’s overwhelming.

 This is why we come to the practice, realizing that this is the only place where we’re going to find any refuge.
 We talk about taking the Buddha, the Dhamma, and the Sangha as our refuge.
 We do that in the sense of taking the life of the Buddha, the life of the members of the noble Sangha, as our example.
 We take the Dhamma as our guidance, so we can give rise to the qualities in the Buddha’s heart, in the hearts of the noble Sangha, within our heart, within our own lives.
 Those qualities will provide our genuine refuge.